JamesSkemp/words/content/post/gmail-and-firefox-2005-issues-with-javascript.md

 +++
-title = "Gmail and Firefox 2.0.0.5 - issues with JavaScript?" summary = "Issues with Gmail and Firefox 2.0.0.5?" draft = false comments = true date = "2007-07-24T12:45:00-05:00"
+title = "Gmail and Firefox 2.0.0.5 - issues with JavaScript?" description = "Issues with Gmail and Firefox 2.0.0.5?" draft = false comments = true date = "2007-07-24T12:45:00-05:00"